-Provision Authority Gist of the provision Actual position Budget Sec.
+Statement snowing Internal Control System at the level of PRIS Provision Authority Gist of the provision Actual position Budget Sec.
 46 of the SP Act, 1993; Sec.
-83 of the SP Act, 1993 Every GP / ZP shall prepare in each year a budget of its estimate receipts and expenditures for the next financial year and submit it to the Government for approval.
-Budget not prepared by GPs/ZPs except two GPs (Mellidara Paiyong and Gerethang).
+83 of the SP Act, 1993 Every GP / ZP shall prepare in each year a budget of its estimated receipts and expenditure for the next financial year and submit it to the Government for approval.
+Budget was not prepared by GPs/ZPs except two GPs (Mellidara-Paiyong and Gerethang).
 Accounts Sec.
 48(1) of the SP Act, 1993; Sec.
 85 of the SP Act, 1993 Accounts of receipts and expenditure of every GP/ZP shall be maintained in such forms and in such manner as may be prescribed.
 Receipt and expenditure as recommended in Model Accounting Structure was not maintained by GPs.
+The accounts of GPs estimated to be maintained in Single Entry System.
 Internal Audit Sec.
 48(2) of the SP Act, 1993; Sec.
 86 of the SP Act, 1993 The accounts of the fund of a GP/ZP shall be examined and audited by an auditor appointed by State Government.
 The Chartered Accountants firms were assigned responsibility to audit GPs and ZPs.
-However, there were arrears since 2009-10.
+However, there were arrears since 2015-16.
 Supervision Sec.
 68 (1) (2) of the SP Act, 1993 The Sachiva of a Zilla Panchayat appointed by the State Government shall have authority to supervise all records of every Gram Panchayats falling under the jurisdiction of a Zilla Panchayat of a concerned district.
 Records relating to supervision of records by Sachiva was not available in the GPs.
 Reporting of loss, wastage of money/ property Sec.
 90(2) (c) of the SP Act, 1993 To be reported by an auditor authorised to audit the documents of GPs/ZPs.
 No such report was available in test checked GPs/ZPs.
 Inspection Sec.
 109(1) of the SP Act, 1993 Government or any officer empowered by the Government may inspect any works which are being carried out by GP/ZP.
 The inspection was carried out from time to time by various departments of State Government.
 Reporting of the work Sec.
 122 of the SP Act, 1993 The GP/ZP concerned shall prepare and submit annually report on work done during previous year and the work proposed to be done during the following year.
 No such report was available in test checked ZPs/GPs.
+Asset Register Rule 7(2)(d) of Sikkim ZP (Financial) Rules, 2001; Rule 7(2)(f) of the Sikkim GP (Financial) Rules, 2003 To be maintained in the format prescribed under the Rule.
+None of the ZPs/GPs test checked had maintained Asset Register as prescribed.